tiffanyvallo/spotify-roadtrip/README.md

 # Spotify Roadtrip

-A react app that allows users to create playlists to accompany them on a roadtrip based on artists from the places they pass through.
+A react app that allows users to create custom playlists to accompany them on a roadtrip based on artists from the places they pass through.

 ---------------------